 If you are looking for more information about the cloud patterns for Photoshop and PS elements etc then the best source of info has to be the graphicxtras video channel on Youtube where you can find out how to install them, how to combine, how to blend, warp the items, modify the source material, how to export them, add to CC libraries and much more.
 Always adding new video tutorials on the Youtube site and if you don't see the information you are looking for, please contact us and I will try and add a video or two on the subject.
 You can also find a number of our videos on the excellent TipDesk website as well.

-The PNG cloud patterns for Photoshop can be used in other apps as well such as PSP and Affinity Photo and many others.
+They can be used in other apps as well such as PSP and Affinity Photo and many others.
 If you wish to use them in PSP then it is a fairly simple task of adding them to the correct folder and the tool will load them from there.
 The only thing, where are they stored ??
 The location can be found and modified via the file preferences section 'locations' and you can add or remove the existing items.
 The best location would be somewhere on your user account so you don't need to enter an admin password.
 You can also use the same stormy / sketchy / rough / cartoon artworks in other parts of PSP just by adding them to the folders though in some cases you will have to open the file and save it to a different format such as PSPtube if you want to use them as picture tubes.
 One of the best new apps to appear has to be Affinity Photo and you can use the tiles in that as well and they can be loaded and used as new layers as well as combined with live filter effects and the like.
 You can also use the artworks via the gradient tool and also via the fill layer command by selecting the bitmap option so all the items can be quickly scaled and rotated and blended in 1000s of ways as well as modified by some of the unique tools that come with Affinity Photo such as the Mirror tool and Deform.
 All kinds of atmospheric backgrounds and overlays can be created in seconds and the results can then also be used in tools such as Affinity Designer.
 The tiles can also be used in GIMP as well as Photo-paint and countless other apps.
 You can also place them into Illustrator and use them as symbols or brush strokes etc there and you can use the vector trace feature to convert the artwork into a vector for use as perhaps as a swatch.

-As you can use the Photoshop cloud patterns in the styles palette, you can also define a new style with those artworks.
+As you can use them in the styles palette, you can also define a new style with those artworks.
 You can create truly complex combinations with strokes as well as gradient overlays and color overlays as well as bevels and save the result as a new style via the panel.
 The results can be saved as a new ASL file for future use.
 You can also save the result of any style to the CC library if you are using it with the CC subscription.

-You can use the cloud patterns in Photoshop video timelines.
+You can use them in video timelines.
 Create a new layer and then add a overlay via the style menu command to that layer and then go to the timeline (found via the window menu) and twirl open the options for that video layer such as position and opacity and (layer) style.
 Click the style enable button (a timer icon) and you can apply keyframes for the style changes.
 You can change the scale of the tile overtime or have the artwork shift from right to left as if the wind is blowing the art across the video.
 A really quick way to create some interesting tile effects is to use them with layers and comps as the styles dialog is fairly clunky and in the way when it comes to modifying settings, a little preparation can go a long way to make for a less stormy video production.
 As you can add multiple layers with different blending modes and opacities to create far more interesting video effects and work.
 Once you are happy with the video animation you can then render the video to a number of formats and the results can then also be used on the web as well as imported into tools such as After Effects.